African archaeology: Historical Africa

+Historical archaeology is a field of study that uses historical sources to help understand and interpret archeological evidence.
+This could include oral histories, written histories, or practiced traditions.
+One significant difference between history and archaeology as fields is that historical research typically focuses on a specific moment or event whereas archaeology focuses on process.
+Early historical archaeology often tended to use archeology to confirm what colonial literature said.
+This was problematic since it meant that no one tested the validity of European and Arabic historic sources and since it did not allow for the discovery of African ways of life.

+Historic archaeology tends to focus on the 1600s and onward, or the era of colonialism and European expansion.
 Trade with the Near East and Europe led to strong mercantile empires growing such as the Ethiopian kingdom of Axum and Harla Kingdom.
 Various states and polities also developed in West Africa including Ife, the Kingdom of Benin, Igbo Ukwu, Djenné-Djenno, Ghana Empire, Bono State and the Ashanti Empire.
 Bantu peoples in southern Africa built the impressive site of Great Zimbabwe between the 10th and 15th centuries CE.
 The north of the continent had close cultural and economic ties with the Classical and medieval Mediterranean.
 Cattle herding became important in the Horn of Africa and huge earthwork enclosures were built to corral the animals.
 The people of Christian Ethiopia produced impressive rock-cut monolithic churches such as that of St George at Lalibela during the 13th century and the first Portuguese forts appeared soon after this, penetrating as far south as Zambia.

+Today, historical archaeology has been used and practiced differently in different regions of Africa.
+Historical archaeology today typically attempts to draw from a larger breadth of sources, created by different actors.